 - Keep your distance – stay 1.5 metres away from anyone you don’t live with.

-- Stay at home if you are unwell.
+Stay home if you have symptoms

 - When waiting in line or walking through busy areas, be patient, give others space so they can give you yours.

 - Get regular exercise and sleep.